-- Rhythms, Pitch, Dynamics and Expression - Musical Form, Structure, Timbre and Texture - Film music and the Blues - Composition using Band Lab and Sibelius software
+- Rhythms, Pitch, Dynamics and Expression - Musical Form, Structure, Timbre and Texture - Asian, Aboriginal and World Music - Composition using Band Lab and Sibelius software

 Students are encouraged to undertake private instrumental/vocal lessons that can be organised through the school.
 All instrument hire needs to be organised independently, however assistance can be provided through the school.